 Step 4: Get paid for your credit card transactions

 Usually at the end of each business day (perhaps less frequently for smaller volume merchants), a merchant will send the batch of authorized transactions to be settled.
 Once the settlement has been made, the money will be credited to your bank account via ACH (automated clearinghouse).
 The length of time it takes from your customer swiping his or her credit card to those funds hitting your bank account varies depending upon your agreement with your acquiring bank (or their processor).
-Before you enter your merchant account agreement, make sure you understand this timeline so you don’t get caught by surprise and your operating funds are short when it’s time to run payroll or order more inventory.
+Before you enter your merchant services agreement, make sure you understand this timeline so you don’t get caught by surprise and your operating funds are short when it’s time to run payroll or order more inventory.

 Deciding to accept credit cards is a big step for any business—but practically necessary in this day and age.
 No matter your business type and industry, partner with a processor that has experience working with similar clients and is willing to take the time to listen to your needs and answer your questions.